Guide

 This is especially true for engines with real-time web access.
 Perplexity, ChatGPT (with browsing), and Gemini all have the ability to check when content was last updated — and they use this signal aggressively when selecting which sources to cite.

-- • Only 30% of brands remain visible in back-to-back AI responses — freshness is a key factor in this volatility
+- • Only 30% of brands remain visible in back-to-back AI responses (AirOps, 2026).
+Freshness is one of the major factors in this volatility.

-- • AI-referred visitors convert at 4.4x the rate of standard organic traffic (ConvertMate) — making each citation more valuable than a Google click
+- • AI-referred visitors convert at roughly 4.4x the rate of standard organic traffic (Semrush, June 2025).
+That makes each AI citation considerably more valuable per visitor than a Google click.

 Freshness Signals AI Engines Actually Check